-The board has not formally considered the risks associated with the Company's compensation policies and practices.
+The Board has not formally considered the risks associated with the Company's compensation policies and practices.
 The Company's compensation policies and practices give greater weight toward long-term incentives to mitigate the risk of encouraging short term goals at the expense of long-term sustainability.
-The discretionary nature of Option grants are significant elements of the Company's compensation plans and provide the board of directors with the ability to reward historical performance and behaviour that the board of directors consider to be aligned with the Company's best interests.
+The discretionary nature of Option grants are significant elements of the Company's compensation plans and provide the Board of Directors with the ability to reward historical performance and behaviour that the Board of Directors consider to be aligned with the Company's best interests.
 The Company has attempted to minimize those compensation practices and policies that expose the Company to inappropriate or excessive risks.

 The Company has not established a policy on whether or not a NEO or director is permitted to purchase financial instruments, including, for greater certainty, prepaid variable forward contracts, equity swaps, collars, or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by the NEO or director.
-During the financial year ended December 31, 2020, the Company did not utilize any financial hedges.
+During the financial year ended December 31, 2023, the Company did not utilize any financial hedges of such nature.